knowledge-guided-machine-learning/Awesome-KGML-Papers/README.md

 <details>

 <summary> <b>Type of Scientific Knowledge</b> </summary>
-Scientific knowledge in KGML can be categorized as <b>(1) Perfect and Complete</b> – where all system processes are fully described by exact scientific equations, such as partial differential equations (PDE#s), enabling ML models like PINNs and neural operators to serve as efficient solvers; <b>(2) Imperfect and Partial</b> – where knowledge is incomplete or contains approximations, requiring flexible integration methods like PGNNs and PGRNNs, which incorporate constraints while allowing for uncertainty.
-KGML research spans this continuum, adapting ML techniques based on the level of available scientific knowledge
+Scientific knowledge in KGML can be categorized as <b>(1) Perfect and Complete</b> – where all system processes are fully described by exact scientific equations, such as partial differential equations (PDE#s), enabling ML models like PINNs and neural operators to serve as efficient solvers; <b>(2) Imperfect and Partial</b> – where knowledge is incomplete and/or contains approximations, requiring flexible integration methods like PGNNs and PGRNNs, which incorporate constraints while allowing for uncertainty.
+KGML research spans this continuum, adapting ML techniques based on the level of available scientific knowledge.

 </details>

 <details>
 <summary><b>Form of Knowledge-ML integration</b></summary>
-Integration methods vary based on whether ML or process-based components take center stage during prediction.
-For example:<b>Process-Centric:</b> ML is used to calibrate or enhance a traditional process-based model, with the physical model remaining the primary driver. <b>Hybrid:</b> Both ML and process-based components contribute to the final prediction, often through residual learning, to combine the strengths of each approach. <b>ML-Centric:</b> An ML model handles the main prediction task while being guided by physical constraints during training for scientific consistency.
+Frameworks for integrating Knowledge in ML vary based on whether ML or process-based components take center stage during prediction.
+In particular, we have the following frameworks: <b>Process-Centric:</b> ML is used to calibrate or enhance a traditional process-based model, with the physical model remaining the primary driver. <b>Hybrid:</b> Both ML and process-based components contribute to the final prediction, often through residual learning, to combine the strengths of each approach. <b>ML-Centric:</b> An ML model handles the main prediction task while being guided by physical constraints during training for scientific consistency.
 </details>

 <details>